 The mineral resource estimate is based on open pit mining methods and are constrained by an optimized pit which is based on copper and molybdenum block value cut-off.
-The authors of the Caserones Report reviewed the estimation methodologies, classification criteria and Mineral Resource reporting.
+The authors of the Caserones Technical Report reviewed the estimation methodologies, classification criteria and Mineral Resource reporting.
 The mineral resource estimate was prepared using Maptek Vulcan® software using industry standard techniques and in accordance with the CIM Definition Standards.

 Density was estimated by mineralized zone using inverse distance squared interpolation, in a single pass.
 Lithology types were considered to be hard boundaries for the estimation.
-Lithologies with insufficient data to interpolate were assigned fixed density values. mineral resources were classified using a combination of drill hole spacing, number of drill holes and kriging variance.
-Mineral Resources are reported within an optimized constraining shell.
+Lithologies with insufficient data to interpolate were assigned fixed density values.
+Mineral resources were classified using a combination of drill hole spacing and number of drill holes.
+Mineral resources are reported within an optimized constraining shell.

-Mineral reserves have been estimated for Caserones assuming open pit methods with conventional methods for drilling, blasting, loading and haulage by large trucks.
+Mineral reserves at Caserones have been estimated based on open-pit mining, utilizing conventional techniques for drilling, blasting, loading, and haulage with large trucks.
 The basis for the mineral reserve estimate is the ore grade material contained within a set of operational phase designs currently being used at the site to guide mining operations.
-The phase designs include phases 5 through 10.
+The phase designs include phases 5 through 11.
 Phases 5, 6 and 7 are the active phases.
 Phases 1-4 are mined out.